 - Paid plans for marketing start at $18 per month for up to 1,000 contacts.

-Totango — Smart Choice for SaaS Customer Success Lead Generation
+Totango — SaaS Customer Success for High Value Leads

 Totango focuses on the leads you already have—your existing customers.
 For SaaS businesses, expansion revenue often comes easier than new customer acquisition.
 Their usage analytics identify accounts that are ready for upselling based on how they’re actually using your product, not just gut feelings.
 The platform uses intent data to predict which customers might expand or, more importantly, which ones might churn.